jongtaek-kim/Bioinformatics-For-Molecular-Pathologist/README.md

 # Bioinformatics-For-Molecular-Pathologist
-Created For Molecular Oncology Rotation at the University of Utah/ARUP Laboratories
+Lecture and Tutorial Created For Molecular Oncology Rotation at the University of Utah/ARUP Laboratories